 Key Takeaways

-Understanding Shared Ownership
+Understanding SDLT on Shared Ownership

-Shared ownership provides a stepping stone to full home ownership while offering the flexibility to increase your share of the property as your financial situation improves.
+Shared ownership can be a practical stepping stone to full ownership, offering flexibility as your circumstances change.

 What is Stamp Duty Land Tax (SDLT)?

-Stamp Duty Land Tax (SDLT) is a tax paid to HM Revenue and Customs by buyers when they acquire a ‘chargeable interest’ in property, which includes both freehold and leasehold properties.
-The amount of SDLT payable is generally based on the purchase price or equivalent value of the property.
-SDLT is payable on a sliding scale, with the tax rate increasing as the property value rises.
-Buyers must pay tax on this amount.
+Stamp Duty Land Tax (SDLT) is a tax paid to HM Revenue and Customs when you acquire a chargeable interest in property, including freehold and leasehold property.
+The amount of SDLT payable is generally based on the purchase price or an equivalent value, and it applies on a sliding scale depending on the property value.

-Stamp Duty is calculated on shared ownership properties based on the value of the share purchased and the total market value of the property.
-The share percentage applied to the total value of the property affects the ownership stamp duty payment.
-For instance, purchasing a 50% share in a property valued at £140,000 means SDLT is 0% on the first £125,000 and 2% on the remaining £15,000, totaling £300.
-If you pay stamp duty, it will be based on these calculations.
+SDLT is calculated using the value of the share you buy and the total market value of the property.
+For example, if you purchase a 50% share in a property valued at £140,000, SDLT is 0% on the first £125,000 and 2% on the remaining £15,000, which totals £300.

 Paying SDLT on the Initial Share